TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 or mineral exploitation.

-And abolition was not based on questioning, challenging that
+based on questioning, challenging that

 right but rejecting it as totally false, dead wrong, a